This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Alternating Sides of Opening

-Think of alternating sides of the opening like lacing up a shoe.
-Insert the needle on one side, about 1/8 inch from the edge, then cross to the other.
-Keep stitches small and even, creating hidden "bridges" across the gap.
+When alternating sides of the opening, picture lacing up a shoe.
+Insert the needle 1/8 inch from one side’s edge, then switch sides.

 Pulling Stitches Tight